About the Minnesota Bluegrass & Old-Time Music Association

 VISION

-MBOTMA is an association where people are invited to find a sense of belonging through experiencing, teaching, learning and participating in the creation of Bluegrass and Old-Time Music as part of a respectful and collaborative community.
+MBOTMA invites people to find a sense of belonging through experiencing, teaching, learning and participating in the creation of Bluegrass and Old-Time Music as part of a respectful and collaborative community.

 VALUES